AndrewKer/DJANGO/README.md

 By running makemigrations, you’re telling Django that you’ve made some changes to your models (in this case, you’ve made new ones) and that you’d like the changes to be stored as a migration.

 Migrations are how Django stores changes to your models (and thus your database schema) - they’re just files on disk.

+The three-step guide to making model changes:
+ - Change your models (in **models.py**).
+ - Run **python manage.py makemigrations** to create migrations for those changes
+ - Run **python manage.py migrate** to apply those changes to the database.